jsheppard95/surfs_up/README.md

 Open a web browser and navigate to the local host running the server, in this case `http://127.0.0.1:5000/`, as shown in [API Home](Images/app_home.png).
 One can then navigate to any of the provided routes to access the associated data, as shown in [Precipitation Request](Images/precip_req.png).
-To access all temperature data, add the route `/api/v1.0/tobs` to the index, while temperatures within a specified range are accessible as shown in
+All temperature data is accessible at the route extension `/api/v1.0/tobs`, while temperatures within a specified range are are found as shown in
 [Temperature Over Range Request](Images/temp_range_req.png).